cubeme/safety-sharp/Examples/SCM/README.md

 * callInstFromProvWithFaults1.scm: like callInstFromProv1 but with several faults and affected ports and steps
 * callInstHierarchyWithFaults1.scm: like callInstHierarchy2 but with several faults and affected ports and steps
 * callDelayedSimpleWithFaults1.scm: like callDelayedSimple1 but with one fault and an affected port

+## Contract-Tests
+* callInstFromBehWithContract1.scm: like callInstFromBeh5, but with provPortContract

 ## Examples which combine several aspects